ckmuun/edgar4j/README.md

 # [WIP] Edgar4j

 A standalone Java library for accessing and parsing SEC EDGAR data.
-This library provides a simple API to download company filings, parse them into structured documents, and work with SEC data programmatically.
+This library provides a simple API to download company filings, parse them into structured documentChunks, and work with SEC data programmatically.

 ## Features

 - **Company Data Access**: Retrieve company tickers, CIKs, and basic company information
 - **Filing Download**: Download SEC filings (10-K forms currently supported)
-- **Document Parsing**: Parse HTML filings into structured documents with metadata
+- **Document Parsing**: Parse HTML filings into structured documentChunks with metadata
 - **Reactive API**: Built on Spring WebFlux for non-blocking, reactive operations
 - **Standalone**: No Spring Boot required - works in any Java application
 - **Easy Integration**: Simple API that can be embedded in existing applications